List of Toy Story characters: Dragon

 Dragon is a gray cat who lives in Second Chance Antiques and loves to destroy all toys.

 Harmony

-She is the granddaughter of the antique store's owner.
-Gabby Gabby hopes to obtain a voice box to get Harmony's attention, but even after Woody gives Gabby his voice box, Harmony still shows no interest.
+Harmony (voiced by Lila Sage Bromley) is the granddaughter of the antique store's owner.
+Gabby Gabby hopes to obtain a new voice box to get Harmony's attention, but even after Woody gives Gabby his voice box, Harmony still shows no interest.

 Rejean

 Rejean is a boy who appears in flashbacks.
 Duke Caboom is given to Rejean for Christmas, but because TV toy commercials greatly exaggerated Duke's abilities, Rejean becomes disappointed that Duke cannot jump through hoops, and throws Duke away on Boxing Day, believing he is defective.
 When Duke Caboom and Woody are on a mission to rescue Forky and Bo Peep's sheep, Duke hallucinates an angry Rejean's head watching him, and loses control.